To embed a website or widget, add it to the properties panel.

 Although the federal government itself will presumably follow these principles as it interacts with the voluntary carbon market, the principles are not mandatory for private actors.
 Still, they are likely to significantly influence private sector action.
 Past government principles and standards, including the Federal Information Processing Standards (FIPS) and MIL-SPEC (military specification), have been widely adopted by the private sector to demonstrate best practices.
 And because this federal announcement was coordinated across several key agencies (Treasury, USDA, DOE, and State) its impact on the private market is likely to be even more significant.

 With this announcement, the federal government has highlighted the valuable role that carbon credits play as part of a broader set of corporate climate actions and established a foundation for market integrity.
-But for buyers in the immediate future, assessing specific projects and making credible corporate claims still requires expertise and sustained attention.
+But for carbon credit buyers in the immediate future, assessing specific projects and making credible corporate claims still requires expertise and sustained attention.
 It’s a reminder that, even as we celebrate this milestone, there’s work left to do.

-Report: The State of the Voluntary Carbon Market >
+2024 State of the Voluntary Carbon Market

 Connect with an expert